TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/2-BasicPrinciples/4-Test-Driven-Development.rst

 We now want to test the class EmailLogger without using the EmailService.
 We do not want to send real emails with every test run.
-To reach that goal we need two subelements.
+To reach that goal we need two sub elements.
 Dependency Injection and the use of Mock objects.
 Both concepts we will introduce below.

 Dependency Injection